What Is The Fair Housing Act And How Does It Protect Home Buyers And Renters?

 Once HUD completes the investigation, the FHEO will send a written report of its findings.
 From there, the case could be tried before a HUD administrative law judge or a federal judge, depending on what the parties decide.

 Remember, there are state and local fair housing laws that may cover other protected classes that the Fair Housing Act does not.
 Make sure you also look up fair housing laws in your state and see how to take action if your situation falls under those instead.

 For further assistance, you can also search for local fair housing advocacy groups that can advise how best to proceed where you live.
-You can also file a civil lawsuit instead of or in addition to filing a complaint with HUD.
+These groups can provide advice whether you're just starting to look into your options or navigating the investigation process with HUD.

-If you’re a home seller or landlord and want to make sure you’re avoiding any inclination of discrimination, follow these best practices:
+If you’re a home seller or landlord and want to make sure you’re avoiding any inclination of discrimination, follow these best practices to screen applicants fairly: